MaxHalford/maxhalford.github.io/content/blog/weighted-sampling-without-replacement.md

 ![perfplot](/img/blog/weighted-sampling-without-replacement/perfplot.svg)

-This is a nice example of the trade-off which using numpy involves.
+This is a nice example of the trade-off when using numpy.
 The takeaway is that numpy isn't always better.
 It always depends on how much data is involved.

 So there you go.
 I hope this post was useful to you.
 I'm going back to enjoying X-mas.